John André: Early life

-Career
+American War for Independence

-During the early days of the American Revolutionary War, before independence was declared by the Thirteen Colonies, André was captured at Fort Saint-Jean by Continental General Richard Montgomery in November 1775, and held prisoner at Lancaster, Pennsylvania.
-He lived in the home of Caleb Cope, enjoying the freedom of the town, as he had given his word not to escape.
-In December 1776 he was freed in a prisoner exchange.
-He was promoted to captain in the 26th Foot on 18 January 1777.
-In 1777 he was aide-de-camp to Major-General Grey, serving thus on the expedition to Philadelphia, and at Brandywine and Germantown.
-In September, 1778, he accompanied Gen. Grey in the New Bedford expedition, and was sent back to Sir Henry Clinton as despatch bearer.
-On Gen. Grey's return to England, André was appointed aide-de-camp to Clinton with the rank of major.
+During the early days of the American War for Independence, before independence was declared by the Continental Congress, André was captured at Fort Saint-Jean by Continental Army troops under the command of General Richard Montgomery in November 1775, and held prisoner at Lancaster, Pennsylvania.

+He lived in the home of Caleb Cope, enjoying the freedom of the town, as André had given his word not to escape.
+In December 1776, he was freed in a prisoner exchange, and was promoted to the rank of captain in the 26th Regiment of Foot on January 18, 1777.
+In the same year, André was appointed as an aide-de-camp to Major-General Charles Grey, serving in the British expedition to capture Philadelphia and participating in the battles of Brandywine and Germantown.
+In September 1778, he accompanied Grey during Grey's raid, and was sent back to Sir Henry Clinton as a dispatch bearer.
+After Grey returned to England, André was appointed as an aide-de-camp to Clinton with the rank of major.

-He was a great favorite in colonial society, both in Philadelphia and New York, during those cities' occupation by the British Army.
+André was met with a positive reception in American society, including in both Philadelphia and New York when they were under British military occupation.
 He had a lively and pleasant manner and could draw, paint, and create silhouettes, as well as sing and write verse.
-He was a prolific writer who carried on much of the correspondence of General Henry Clinton, the British Commander-in-Chief of British armies in America.
-He was fluent in English, French, German, and Italian.
-He also wrote many comic verses.
-He planned the Mischianza when General Howe, Clinton's precursor, resigned and was about to return to England.

-During his nearly nine months in Philadelphia, André occupied Benjamin Franklin's house, from which it has been claimed that he removed several valuable items on the orders of Major-General Charles Grey when the British left Philadelphia, including an oil portrait of Franklin by Benjamin Wilson.
-Grey's descendants returned Franklin's portrait to the United States in 1906, the bicentennial of Franklin's birth.
-The painting now hangs in the White House.
+André was a prolific writer who carried on much of Clinton's correspondence.
+He was fluent in English, French, German and Italian.
+André also planned and organised the elaborate 13-hour fête known as the Mischianza, staged in Philadelphia in May 1778 to honor General William Howe, Clinton's predecessor, after Howe had resigned and was about to return to England.
+During his nearly nine months in Philadelphia, André lived in Benjamin Franklin's house, from which it has been alleged that he removed several valuable items on Grey's orders when the occupation of Philadelphia came to an end, including an oil portrait of Franklin by Benjamin Wilson.